 Is Speechify good for publishing audiobooks?
 Speechify is much better suited to listening and straightforward narration than to producing a commercial, full-cast audiobook.
 If publishing is the goal, you'll usually need a more production-oriented workflow.

 Which platform has the best AI voices?
-ElevenLabs and Midsummerr both produce strong AI voices.
-The bigger difference is workflow: Midsummerr is built around the finished audiobook, while ElevenLabs gives you a more flexible toolset.
+Voice quality across the leading platforms is close enough that it's rarely the deciding factor — the bigger difference is workflow.
+Midsummerr is built around the finished audiobook, while ElevenLabs gives you a more flexible toolset.
+Listen to samples and judge with your ears.

 How much does AI audiobook production cost?
 Varies widely by platform and usage.
 Midsummerr charges $5–$10 per 1,000 words with all production included.
 Voice-only platforms charge per character or per minute, but you'll spend additional time and money on production work.
 See our detailed cost comparison.